AgoraIO/Agora-RESTful-Service/cloud-recording/README.md

   - `SecretKey`: The secret key of the third-party cloud storage.
   - `sid`: You do not need to enter any value for this variable.
 This variable is automatically populated with the response of the `start` method.
 - Open Postman and import `Cloud_Recording.postman_collection.json` and `Cloud_Recording.postman_environment.json`.
-- Make sure you select the `Agora-Development` environment.
+- Ensure that you select the `Agora-Development` environment.
 ![img](./pics/select_env.png)